Skip to main content

 Venice end-to-end encryption

 When you enable E2EE on the Venice provider, your prompts are encrypted in the browser before transmission using ECDH (secp256k1) key exchange with the model’s Trusted Execution Environment (TEE) attestation key, HKDF-SHA256 key derivation, and AES-256-GCM message encryption.
-The prompt is decrypted only inside a verified Intel TDX enclave — not even Venice can read it. getbased verifies TEE attestation (nonce binding, signing key binding, debug mode rejection) before establishing each session.
+The prompt is designed to be decrypted only inside a verified Intel TDX enclave, so Venice’s normal servers should not see the plaintext prompt. getbased verifies TEE attestation (nonce binding, signing key binding, debug mode rejection) before establishing each session.
 A 🔒✓ indicator in the chat header confirms attestation passed.

 Fully local AI